wgxcodersdc/front-end-community/CONTRIBUTING.md

 # Contributing to the front-end-community repository
-Women Who Code DC is looking forward to any additions to this repository!
+Women and Gender eXpansive Coders DC is looking forward to any additions to this repository!
 Here are the steps on how to get started with contributions:

 1. First, check with any of the @womenwhocodedc/front-end-leads regarding permissions to write to the repository.
 Once you have write permissions, clone the repository:
 `git clone git@github.com:womenwhocodedc/front-end-community.git`